Connect Cited to Claude Desktop with MCP

 - For Option B, Node.js is installed and

-cited-mcpis installed in a Python environment that Claude Desktop can access. - Your firewall or VPN allows outbound connections to
+npxis available in your system PATH. - Your firewall or VPN allows outbound connections to

 mcp.youcited.com.